Yuvaraj2810/AWS_Hosting_Resume/README.md

-# Host Your Resume on AWS EC2 with a CI/CD Setup Using GitHub Actions
+# Host Your Resume on AWS EC2 with the help of apache2 server